SuDa2103/pacman/README.md

-# pacman App using HTML canvas
+# Pacman App using HTML canvas